-How A Building Block Of Life Got Created In a Flash
+How A Building Block Of Life Got Created In A Flash

-In 2016, a family in Illinois thought that a meteorite hit their back yard.
-They called up the geology department at nearby Wheaton College to say that whatever struck their property had started a small fire and left a weird rock embedded in the scorched dirt.
+In 2016, a family in Illinois thought that a meteorite had hit their backyard.
+They called up the geology department at nearby Wheaton College to say that whatever struck their property had started a small fire and had left a weird rock embedded in the scorched dirt.

 "Meteorites, contrary to popular belief, are cold when they hit the ground," says Benjamin Hess, who was an undergraduate at the college but is now a graduate student at Yale University.
 "My professor readily figured out that that was probably a lightning strike."

-When lighting strikes sand, soil or stone, it immediately melts the materials into a glassy clump known as a "fulgurite," or lightning rock.
-When geologists excavated the one in Illinois, they found something unexpected inside—an important ingredient for life that had long been thought to be delivered to the early Earth by meteorites.
+When lightning strikes sand, soil or stone, it immediately melts the materials into a glassy clump known as a fulgurite, or lightning rock.
+When geologists excavated the fulgurite in Illinois, they found something unexpected inside — an important ingredient for life that had long been thought to be delivered to early Earth by meteorites.

-A report on the find, in the journal Nature Communications, suggests that this could have been a way for lightning to play a key role in the emergence of life.
+A report on the find, in the journal Nature Communications, suggests that this could have been a way for lightning to have played a key role in the emergence of life.

-Most of the fulgurites that have been studied in the past were collected on beaches or deserts, says Hess, because "it's really easy to see a glass structure sticking out of the sand."
-One that is buried in the soil, and potentially hidden by random debris or vegetation, is harder to spot, although it might contain different minerals produced when the bolt hit something like clay.
+Most of the fulgurites that have been studied in the past were collected on beaches or in deserts, says Hess, because "it's really easy to see a glass structure sticking out of the sand."
+One that is buried in the soil and potentially hidden by random debris or vegetation is harder to spot, although it might contain different minerals produced when the bolt hit something like clay.

-When the researchers dug out the one in Illinois, they first saw glassy bits on the surface.
-Below that was a thick, tree-root-like structure, extending down about a foot-and-a-half.
-"It's just entirely made of glass and has, like, burnt soil on the outside of it," says Hess, adding that the object looked like a foggy gray mass with a lot of air holes.
+When the researchers dug out the fulgurite in Illinois, they first saw glassy bits on its surface.
+Below that was a thick, tree-root-like structure extending down about a foot and a half.
+"It's just entirely made of glass and has, like, burned soil on the outside of it," says Hess, adding that the object looked like a foggy gray mass with a lot of air holes.

 Hess and two colleagues at the University of Leeds analyzed the minerals inside and found one called schreibersite.
 "Which was very strange," says Hess.

-Phosphorus was abundant in the early Earth, but geologists know that it was mostly inaccessible, because it was trapped inside non-reactive minerals that don't dissolve easily in water.
-That led to a mystery: where did the all the phosphorus needed to make biological molecules come from?
+Phosphorus was abundant in early Earth, but geologists know that it was mostly inaccessible because it was trapped inside nonreactive minerals that don't dissolve easily in water.
+That led to a mystery: Where did all the phosphorus needed to make biological molecules come from?

 One possibility is meteorites, which can contain reactive minerals like schreibersite.
-When the Earth was forming, and for the first billion years or so afterwards, the planet was pelted with numerous meteorites.
+When Earth was forming and for the first billion years or so afterward, the planet was pelted with numerous meteorites.

-But it occurred to the researchers that lighting offered an alternative source of phosphorus for the young Earth, and one that had certain advantages.
+But it occurred to the researchers that lightning offered an alternative source of phosphorus for the young Earth — and one that had certain advantages.

 After all, meteorite strikes declined in number over time as the solar system got cleared out, and meteorite impacts can also be hugely destructive.
 "Lightning doesn't destroy an entire 100-kilometer area when it strikes," Hess points out.